Ethiopian National Defense Force: History

+Ethiopian is the only uncolonized country in Africa.
 The Ethiopian army's origins and military traditions date back to the earliest history of Ethiopia.
 Due to Ethiopia's location between the Middle East and Africa, it has long been in the middle of Eastern and Western politics and has been subject to foreign invasion and aggression.
 In 1579, the Ottoman Empire's attempt to expand from a coastal base at Massawa during the Ottoman conquest of Habesh was defeated.
 The Army of the Ethiopian Empire was also able to defeat the Egyptians in 1876 at Gura, led by Ethiopian Emperor Yohannes IV.
 Clapham wrote in the 1980s that the "Abyssinians [had suffered] from a 'superiority complex' which may be traced to Gundet, Gura and Adwa".

 Following the order of the emperor of Ethiopia, Nikolay Leontiev directly organized the first battalion of the regular Ethiopian army in February 1899.
 Leontiev formed the first regular battalion, the kernel of which became the company of volunteers from the former Senegal shooters, which he chose and invited from Western Africa, with the training of the Russian and French officers.
 The first Ethiopian military band was organized at the same time.

 Ethiopian Empire

 Battle of Adwa

 The Battle of Adwa is the best-known victory of Ethiopian forces over foreign invaders.
 It maintained Ethiopia's existence as an independent state.
 Fought on 1 March 1896 against the Kingdom of Italy near the town of Adwa, it was the decisive battle of the First Italo–Ethiopian War.
 Assisted by all of the major nobles of Ethiopia, including Tekle Haymanot of Gojjam, Ras Makonnen, Ras Mengesha Yohannes, Mikael of Wollo, and Menelik II struck a powerful blow against the Italian army.

-The Ethiopian army had been able to execute the strategic plan of Menelik's headquarters, despite a feudal system of organization and adverse circumstances.
-A special role was played by the Russian military advisers and the volunteers of Leontiev's mission.

-Secondly, the Ethiopian army was based on a feudal system of organization, and as a result, nearly the entire army was a peasant militia.
-Russian military experts advising Menelik II suggested trying to achieve full battle collision with Italians, to neutralize the superior firepower of their opponent and potentially nullify their problems with arms, training, and organization, rather than engaging in a campaign of harassment.
-In the battle that ensued wave upon wave of Menelik's warriors successfully attacked the Italians.